Assessing the potential of campus real estate

 For the foreseeable future, the number of US high school graduates will remain flat and then decline, simply based on birth rate statistics.
 This, coupled with a decline in adult learners means decline in demand, increasing the competition between institutions and from lower cost alternatives.

 This is not a pretty picture.
 Higher education is extremely vulnerable to disruption from less costly alternatives.
-The National Association of College and University Business Officers reported that the average tuition discount rate in 2017-18 for incoming full-time freshman in the US was 49.9%, a level that represents an unsustainable business model.
+The National Association of College and University Business Officers reported that the average tuition discount rate in 2017-18 for incoming full-time freshmen in the US was 49.9%, a level that represents an unsustainable business model.

 At desks or online